theadventuresof/JustPOS/README.md

 appear with blue highlighting when you attempt to modify it through the settings menu.

+To change the device for either printer, select the checkbox to configure either counter or grill printer, select a new device (green highlighting) and press the select button.
+Upon success, the preferred printer should be displayed in blue highlighting.

 Scrolling----------------------------------------------------------

 The scrolling functions -- as mentioned above -- were tested